FACTBOX-Space Race: The sport of choice for billionaires Jeff Bezos, Elon Musk

-Feb 3 (Reuters) - Amazon.com Inc billionaire founder Jeff Bezos said on Tuesday he is stepping down as chief executive of the e-commerce giant as he looks to focus on personal projects, including his rocket startup Blue Origin.
-Building and sending rockets to outer space is a capital intensive business, but two of the richest men in the world, Bezos and SpaceX CEO Elon Musk have invested billions of dollars over the years to make inroads in this market.
+Feb 8 (Reuters) - Amazon.com Inc billionaire founder Jeff Bezos said last week he is stepping down as chief executive of the e-commerce company as he looks to focus on personal projects, including his rocket startup Blue Origin.
+Building and sending rockets to outer space is a capital-intensive business, but two of the world's richest men, Bezos and SpaceX CEO Elon Musk, have invested billions of dollars over the years to make inroads in this market.
 Blue Origin and SpaceX mainly aim to send satellites for clients into orbit at an affordable price and reuse parts of rockets to keep costs in check.
-Here's how the two space startups measure up against one another: Jeff Bezos' Blue Origin Elon Musk's SpaceX Founded 2000, headquartered in 2002, headquartered in Kent, Washington Hawthorne, California Funding Most funds come from Backers include Elon Bezos, who said in 2017 Musk, Alphabet Inc, he would sell $1 bln Fidelity Investments, worth of his Amazon.com and Bailie Gifford.
+Here is how the two space startups measure up against one another: Jeff Bezos' Blue Origin Elon Musk's SpaceX Founded 2000, headquartered in 2002, headquartered in Kent, Washington Hawthorne, California Funding Most funds come from Backers include Elon Bezos, who said in 2017 Musk, Alphabet Inc, he would sell $1 bln Fidelity Investments, worth of his Amazon.com and Bailie Gifford.
 The Inc stock every year to next round of funding fund the company.
 Total is expected to give it funding and valuation a valuation of at least have not been publicly $60 bln, according to a disclosed.
 Business Insider report.
 Goals Blue Origin, whose SpaceX says its Latin motto means "step ultimate goal is to by step, ferociously," enable people to live is working towards on Mars. making civilian space flight an important Its Starlink broadband niche in the global satellite internet space economy, service aims to offer alongside satellite fast internet speeds to services and government rural customers with exploration projects. limited options.
 Milestones Blue Origin, yet to SpaceX has had over 100 launch anything into successful space orbit, has launched and missions so far.
 Its landed its suborbital Crew Dragon capsule rocket, New Shepard, delivered two more than a dozen astronauts to the times.
 It aims to International Space complete development of Station in 2020. its much bigger workhorse orbital rocket, New Glenn, by this year.
 Collaborat Blue Moon lunar-lander Starship moon-lander ion with project was awarded project was awarded NASA $579 mln in April 2020 $135 mln in April 2020 by NASA. by NASA Crewed- Blue Origin is SpaceX is targeting the Projects currently testing its fourth quarter of this New Shepard booster and year to launch the capsule spaceship that first all-commercial aims to take space astronaut mission to tourists aboard by Earth's orbit, called April this year.
 Inspiration4.
-(Reporting by Eva Mathews and Subrat Patnaik in Bengaluru; Editing by Ramakrishnan M.)
+(Reporting by Eva Mathews and Subrat Patnaik in Bengaluru Editing by Ramakrishnan M. and Matthew Lewis)

 Our Standards: The Thomson Reuters Trust Principles.